Baby Carrier Weight Limits

 Can I Nurse my Baby in a Carrier?

-This is a very common question among many new parents.
-It is important to understand that both breastfeeding and babywearing are two separate skills that need to be learned and practiced separately.
 It is crucial that the mother establishes a good breastfeeding relationship with her baby and feels confident and secure with nursing before adding babywearing into the mix.
 Once breastfeeding is established and mom also feels confident babywearing then yes, you can combine the two skills.
 However, baby needs to be repositioned in an upright position after nursing is complete.
 It is crucial that this repositioning occurs (and baby is not left asleep at the breast in the carrier) to avoid potential risk of restricting baby's airway and suffocation.
-If you are wanting to nurse in a carrier, consider reaching out to a babywearing consultant for assistance and support
+If you are wanting to nurse in a carrier, consider reaching out to a babywearing consultant for assistance and support.

 Can I Use My Baby Carrier for Hiking?